saifanam/custom-radio/README.md

 ### Key points ###

-* The main Yes / No and the dependent value ranges are the same ImagedRadioButtons component.
+* The main Yes / No and the dependent value ranges are the same Radio component.
 * They are made to look different through custom styles.
 Check it out in style.css.

 ### Functionality ###